grevicoc/rock-paper-scissors/README.md

 # rock-paper-scissors
-Basic Javascript use to understanding basic functionality of javascript in front-end development
+Basic Javascript use (still on console) to understanding basic functionality of javascript in front-end development